-Organic produce consumption is on the rise.
+Organic produce consumption is on the rise, which means so is organic produce shipping.
 According to a 2017 report done by the Organic Trade Association, organic food sales increased by 8.4 percent in 2016.
 Produce continues to be the largest organic food category, with a 5.3 percent growth in 2017.
 Fresh produce accounts for 90 percent of the organic produce sales.
 With more focus on healthy living, consumers want more foods that are free of toxic or synthetic fertilizers, antibiotics, artificial preservatives, flavors, and colors.

 Organic produce may come with less unwanted elements, but the trade-off is that it comes with more rules and time sensitivity.
 Since organic produce is more perishable and has a shorter shelf life, transportation needs to be fast.
 Nor can there be any break in the cold chain link due to the perishability.
 Some of the extra steps that have to happen in the transportation process include: